-Have you decided to explore the world on a bicycle, then camping is part of it.
+Have you decided to explore the world on a bicycle, than camping is part of it.
 As the outside seems so much more spooky than a house, the first thing that comes to mind is: ‘Is it not dangerous?’
-But in fact, it is not so much about danger, much more camping is about management of daily changing circumstances and how to deal with them.
+On the contrary, in fact, it is not so much about danger.
+Much more camping is about management of daily changing circumstances and how to deal with them.
 Rather exciting and never dull indeed!

 1) What is it all about with wild camping?